StaytunedLLP/experiments_public/src/poc_dagger_deno_otel/README.md

 ### Issue 1: Localhost Setup Issue

-When running the command `dagger call deno-run-without-env --source=example up`, the localhost environment is not being set up properly.
+When running the command `dagger call`, the localhost environment is not being set up properly.
 This prevents the application from running correctly.

 **Steps to Reproduce:**